k-Knight/FactorioSuperAdminControl/README.md

 ## Adding extra modules

-If you want to add extra modules to the script you can explore file **sneaky_extra.lua** to see the interface information how to register additional functionality to the script.
+If you want to add extra modules to the script you can explore file **sneaky_main.lua** to see the interface description how to register additional functionality to the script.